Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Main results

 \subsection{Basic majorization inequalities}

-A plethora of majorization inequalities for singular values exist in the literature, which tell us about many properties of these quantities.
+A plethora of majorization inequalities for singular values exists in the literature.
 In this part, we investigate some majorization results for discrepancy values.
-We also see that the discrepancy values satisfy many of the known majorization bounds known for the spectral spread of Hermitian matrices; thus, suggesting that these objects are the true generalization of the spectral spread.
+We also see that the discrepancy values satisfy many of the majorization bounds known for the spectral spread of Hermitian matrices, which underscores our claim that discrepancy values are a true generalization of spectral spread.
 First, let us state two trivial inequalities.